lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-01-cerebellarmetastasis.md

   - Metastasis
   -
 ---
-Cerebellar contrast enhancing mass in a lung cancer patient
+Cerebellar contrast enhancing mass in a patient with lung cancer

 # In progress ...